levsha149/CLI-app/readme.md

 I spent something close to 4-5 hours on it.
 You can try it on any server that supports PHP, Composer and command line interface.

+* * *

 <h3>Setting up the project:</h3>

-You'll need to download it and run "composer dump-autoload" to generate autoloader functions.
+First, you'll need to run "composer dump-autoload" to generate autoloader functions.
 After that the project is ready to go.

 I decided to put input file to the /input folder.
 Converted file will appear in /output folder.
 A line "output_" will be aded to original file name.
 So, for example, if your source file was called "example.csv", then target file will be "output_example.csv".

+* * *

 <h3>Command description:</h3>